paluigi/sdmx/doc/implementation.rst

   If so, it might have a :attr:`structure_url <.MaintainableArtefact.structure_url>`, where the maintainer provides more information about the object.

-The API reference for :mod:`pandasdmx.model` shows the parent classes for each class, to describe whether they are versionable, nameable, identifiable, and/or maintainable.
+The API reference for :mod:`sdmx.model` shows the parent classes for each class, to describe whether they are versionable, nameable, identifiable, and/or maintainable.

 Because SDMX is used worldwide, an :class:`.InternationalString` type is used in the IM—for instance, the `name` of a Nameable object is an